 We support everyone involved where we can, providing opportunities to gain experience in new areas, training, free access to the festival, food and drink and job references.
 Find out how to volunteer here.

-We always want to hear how we can do things better so please do contact us at email@example.com if you have any questions or would like to discuss access with a member of the team.
+Please do contact us at email@example.com if you have any questions or would like to discuss access with a member of the team.

 Support/guide dogs are of course welcome at all times and in all areas.